jaammees/racer/README.md

 ### Ran out of time

 Last year for the js13kgames competition I spent most of the month trying to think of an idea and then only a few days making it.
 One comment on the entry was that the game was fun, but the graphics were quite simplistic.
-So this year I went with my first idea and spent the whole month making it, but most of the month was spent on graphics and the game engine.
+So this year I went with my first idea so i would have the the whole month month to make it, but a large part of the month was spent on graphics and the game engine.

+My entry in the 2018 js13kgames competition: http://js13kgames.com/entries/stay-off-the-red-line

+I'm also not a big player of racing games, so another large portion of the month was spent on "research" (ie playing games).
+I thought the back in time feature might be a novel idea to race games, but then found a few games have had this for years.

 So again, not much playtesting happened and the game seems too difficult as a result.
-Possibly there is not enough reward for the player to persist with the difficulty.
+Possibly there is not enough reward in the game for the player to persist with the difficulty.

-My entry in the 2018 js13kgames competition: http://js13kgames.com/entries/stay-off-the-red-line

-Race two is really too difficult.
+Race two is too difficult.
 Race three should be before race two.
 It has sharper corners, but is easier.
 Also, race three is in the city.
 A change of location in race two may have caused the player to wonder what else the game might have and so provide incentive to keep playing.

 Using the drift mechanic makes race two easier, but there is not enough visual/audio feedback for it to let the player know they are drifting.
 Didn't spend enough time on the compromise of tighter corners with drifting and speed reduction when drifting.

 ### No one reads instructions

-I had someone try the game after the submission date, he totally missed that players need to drive behind other cars to gain speed. (and that the inside of corners are faster than the outside and also how to drift).
+I had someone try the game after the submission date, he totally missed that players need to drive behind other cars to gain speed. (and also that the inside of corners are faster than the outside and also how to drift).
 He couldn't get past race one.
+The game really needs a way of teaching the player the mechanics, or some type of demo/attract mode (which woudln't have taken that much space)

 ### Started using Closure Compiler too late

-I intended to always use Closure Compiler, but only started using it the day before the competition ended.
-The code compiled, but wouldn't run without the browser complaining about undefined variables.
-Instead of trying to fix this, I hacked together my own build script which replaced variables with shortened versions and then passed the whole thing through uglify.
-The code produced by the closure compiler was smaller than the code produced by my script by 1 to 1.5 KB.
+I intended to always use Closure Compiler, but only started using it the night before the competition ended.
+My code compiled, but wouldn't run without the browser complaining about undefined variables.
+Instead of trying to fix this, I hacked together my own build script (build.php) which replaced variables with shortened versions and then passed the whole thing through uglify.
+The code produced by the closure compiler was smaller than the code produced by my script by around 1 to 1.5 KB.

 Getting the code down in size involved moving a lot of things into the global scope, which didn't feel great.

 Some things I tried in my build script made the code smaller in size, but then made the resulting zip file bigger.
-This reminded me of last year where I thought an hour before the deadline I could outdo the compression of a PNG by encoding the graphics using bits for pixels rather than bytes, but the result was my entry went over 13kb.
+This reminded me of last year where I thought an hour before the deadline I could outdo PNG compression  by encoding the graphics using bits for pixels rather than bytes, but the result was my entry went from around 10kb zipped to over 13kb.

 ## Some things that went right

 It's not the best looking entry, but I think it looks better than my entry last year, so that aim was achieved.
 The road effect is smooth and car controls nicely.
 I like the car engine sound, think was quite lucky to get it on the second attempt.
-I like the look and sound of the slipstream effect and when performed with the faster cars in the race, i think it feels right (with the slower cars it can be more difficult to get it and then overtake smoothly).
+I like the look and sound of the slipstream effect and when it is performed against the faster cars in the race, I think it feels right (with the slower cars the slipstream can be more difficult to achieve and then overtake smoothly).
 I think at times the game can produce some feelings of 'fun'.